OctopusDeploy/docs/docs/deployment-process/issue-tracking/github.md

 ---
 title: GitHub Issue Tracking Integration
 description: Configure GitHub issue tracking with Octopus.
+position: 30
 ---

 **Octopus 2019.4** introduced support to integrate Octopus with GitHub issues.
 The integration includes the ability to:
-- Automatically add links to GitHub issues from releases and deployments in Octopus
+- Automatically add links to GitHub issues from releases and deployments in Octopus.
-- Retrieve release notes from GitHub to assist in automating release note generation
+- Retrieve release notes from GitHub to assist in automating release note generation.

 ## How GitHub Integration Works

 1. Code is committed with a message containing one or more [GitHub issue references](#commit-messages).
-2. The Octopus Deploy [plugin](/docs/packaging-applications/build-servers/index.md) for your build server [pushes the commits to Octopus](/docs/packaging-applications/build-servers/build-information/index.md#passing-build-information-to-octopus).
+2. The Octopus Deploy [plugin](/docs/packaging-applications/build-servers/index.md) for your build server [pushes the commits to Octopus](/docs/packaging-applications/build-servers/index.md#passing-build-information-to-octopus).
 These are associated with a package ID and version (even if the package itself is pushed to an external repository, rather than the built-in Octopus repository).
 3. The GitHub issue-tracker extension in Octopus parses the commit messages and recognizes the issue keys.
 4. When creating the release which contains the package version, the issues are associated with the release.
-These are available for use in [release notes](/docs/packaging-applications/build-servers/build-information/index.md#release-notes), and will be visible on [deployments](/docs/deployment-process/releases/deployment-notes.md).
+These are available for use in [release notes](/docs/packaging-applications/build-servers/index.md#release-notes), and will be visible on [deployments](/docs/deployment-process/releases/deployment-notes.md).

 ### Limitations

 **Limited build server support**
 The ability to push the build information to Octopus, which is required for Jira integration, is currently only available in the official Octopus [JetBrains TeamCity](https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration) and [Atlassian Bamboo](https://marketplace.atlassian.com/apps/1217235/octopus-deploy-bamboo-add-on?hosting=server&tab=overview) plugins.
 We will be rolling this out to Azure DevOps and Jenkins plugins soon.

 ![Octopus release with GitHub issues](octo-github-release-details.png "width=500")